soarecor/PHIFE/README.md

  io.listen(server);

 All we added here was a require for the socket.io module at the top and the line io.listen(server);.
 When the server was instantiated, we opened a listener for socket.io.
 This means that our server listened for pages loaded by the server that had a WebSocket connection instantiated on them.
+Provide code examples and explanations of how to get the project.

+## Mobile.html
 I then created a mobile.html file which would be responsible for sending device orientation information to the server.
 The main source code for this file was:
   // connect socket
     var socket = io.connect();